NithaElizabeth/Behavioural-Architecture/README.md

 * State Machine
 * Control
 #### Verbal Interaction Component
 This component is responsible for obtaining the verbal orders from the operator(person).This is used to receive the voice commands of the person and then to process it .
-Once processed it will be passed on to the state machine to initiate the corresponding behavior.In this project, it is assumed that the operator says a command of type string (eg. "play" ) and it is processed and send to to the state machine.
+Once processed, it will be passed on to the state machine to initiate the corresponding behavior.
+In this project, it is assumed that the operator says a command of type string (eg. "play" ) and it is processed and send to to the state machine.
 #### Gesture Interaction
 This component is responsible for obtaining the gestures from the operator(person).
 This components will recieve the cordinates of the location pointed by the operator and it is published to the state machine so that if the robot is in state "play" it should move the location pointed by the operator.
 #### State Machine